SilasCalebe/React-form-validation/README.md

 </h1>

 ## :mag: About
-a simple form validation, I created this form to study how we can add classes and styles dynamically.
+a form validation, I created this form to study react and typescript.

 ---